-The accreditation methodology follows similar principles to those proposed by the NESO for marginal EFC \cite{national_energy_system_operator_storage_2024} and builds upon the structure presented by Wang et al. \cite{wang_crediting_2022} to consider multiple storage durations.
-We first determine the baseline EUE resulting from dispatching the welfare-maximising capacity mix under the price-capped market.
-Unlike in conventional models with perfectly inelastic demand, the definition of unserved energy is less straightforward when demand is price-elastic\footnote{It is also worth noting that the solution to our equilibrium problem, while maximising social welfare, may not be EUE minimising.
-EUE-minimising storage dispatch is one of the assumptions in Zachary et al. \cite{zachary_integration_2022} for integrating ES into capacity markets, which may not hold in our framework, as the storage dispatch is driven by economics.}.
+Unlike in conventional models with perfectly inelastic demand, the definition of unserved energy is less straightforward when demand is price-elastic.
 In this work, we follow an approach similar to \cite{kaminski_impact_2021}.
-Considering all demand with WTP greater than or equal to the price cap as inelastic, we record any shortfall of consumption with respect to that demand as unserved\footnote{Note that the PC not only limits the energy price levels during scarcity but also removes part of the flexible demand, which would voluntarily adjust its level based on the energy price.}.
+Considering all demand with WTP greater than or equal to the price cap as fixed, we record any shortfall of consumption with respect to that demand as unserved\footnote{Note that the price cap not only limits the energy price levels during scarcity but also removes part of the flexible demand, which would voluntarily adjust its level based on the energy price.
+Consistent with our assumption of efficient rationing, we treat this flexible segment as the first portion of demand to be shed once the price cap becomes binding.}.
 The unserved energy $l_{\omega t}$ is given by:

 Then, the EUE is calculated as: